back

 Notice that a heatmap is an inherently lateral description: It's literally a "cloud" of neurotype.
 This inspired me to propose an alternative, more linear approach.
 In this model, we still describe one's type as a point.
 But then, we use vectors associated with different contexts, pushing our type in different directions along the chart.
 Using this method, you can describe the dynamics of your neurotype like forces on a particle.
 For example, you might have a vector pointed upward for when you drink coffee, indicating that coffee makes you more lateral.
 I've dubbed the vectors "neuromentum vectors".

 Relatedly, there's what's sometimes known as Context Theory, the idea that people have specific neurotypes for different contexts (sometimes attributed to Victor Collins).
-I think the distinction between the Context and Neuromentum theories is in the relativity of the dynamics.
+I think the distinction between the Context and Neuromentum theories is in the positional relativity of the dynamics.
 Neuromentum Theory says that each context will "push" you in a direction, whereas Context Theory says that each context moves you to a specific point.
 The importance of this distinction is unclear, and I would guess that both of these effects exist.

 The Chaos Axis